2023 Solar Incentives Guide for Berkeley, CA - Tax Credits & Rebates

 State & Local Solar Incentives

 Federal solar incentives are not your only option; rebates, tax credits and more are often offered at the state and local level.
-Some incentives are ongoing, while others are offered for only a limited time.
-Local solar incentives could come from your county or municipality, or from the California government.
+The incentives — which might be provided by the state of California, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Berkeley